Saturday, May 4, 2013

 There we see straightforward encouragement, that at the same time seems to beg the fundamental religious questions.
 I am also fascinated by this tangled web of a comment from LeBron James:

-To be fair this remark was made in 2007, and LeBron’s views may no doubt have evolved very much.
+To be fair this remark was made in 2007, and LeBron’s views may have changed.
 There is some element of truth in what he is saying.
 Collective endeavors need a certain openness to be effective, a place where people do not suffocate who they are, to use Kobe’s phrase.
 But he is wrong here to place the onus on the closeted teammate.
 The team (or Church, or society) creates the conditions that either make one shell up their identity or offer it to each other openly.
 This to me, seems to be the Christian significance of “coming out.”
-One offers oneself, becomes vulnerable before the other, and solicits the other to love.
-Of course, there are thousands of other ways this happens besides coming out, but this is one that’s incessantly put before us in the public light.
+One offers oneself, becomes vulnerable before the other, and solicits the other to loving acceptance (or rejection).
+Of course, there are thousands of other ways this happens besides coming out, but this is one that’s put to us with urgency in the public light.
 Christians should rise to the occasion.

 http://www.chicagotribune.com/sports/breaking/chi-church-leroy-butler-jason-collins-20130501,0,5651036.story